Adding a new built-in target

 You or your employer own the copyright on the new code, so make sure you set the copyright on the new target file.
 You should also add a copyright to any existing files you modified.

-Now your new target is available for use via the --target
+Now your new target is available for use via the --target command line option!
+You can test its availability

-by running pyocd list --targets --name <target-name>
+by running pyocd list --targets --name <target-name>.

 Steps to add a new board